wp-plugins/events-planner/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Events Planner: A powerful next generation event registration plugin, built with Custom Post Types.
+Events Planner: A powerful and flexible next generation event registration and management plugin, with a form manager, support for locations, organizations, categories, and PayPal.

 == Description ==